 We love our Ford Transit camper van.
-But we understand that when building out your own DIY camper van, there are so many different vehicles to choose from, like the popular Mercedes Sprinter & Dodge Promaster.
+But we understand that when building out your own DIY camper van, there are so many different vehicles to choose from, like the popular Mercedes Sprinter & Ram Promaster.
 And every vehicle has their pros and cons.

-Of the three major commercial van brands, Ford Transits have the tallest internal height.
+Internal space is one of the camper van factors most important to us.
+We want to have space to move around without feeling claustrophobic.
+And of the three major commercial van brands, Ford Transits have the tallest internal height.
 Below are the internal height specs:

-Why Is A Van's Internal Height Important?
+Why Is Internal Height Important?

 Loss Of Height During Van Build

 Since we wanted to maximize our storage space for clothes, food, and other important items, we built upper cabinets all throughout our van.
 A higher internal height allows us to build larger upper cabinets in order to maximize our storage.